jamesabela/jsfun/sorts_searches_course/teachers.md

 ## Notes

 This course is designed for A-level 9618-style algorithm work.
 The key teaching emphasis is not only that students can code the algorithms, but that they can explain why the worst-case Big O result follows from the algorithm's steps.

-Some pages are tutorials rather than test-heavy exercises, especially where turtle is used for visualisation.
+### Cambridge 9618 Exam "Middle Step" Guidance
+Exam markers look for a clear **middle step** connecting the algorithm's mechanism to its Big O notation:
+- **Linear Search $O(n)$**: Checks elements one by one.
+In the worst case, the target is at the very end or absent, requiring $n$ comparisons.
+- **Binary Search $O(\log n)$**: Repeatedly compares with the middle value and discards half the array.
+Halving an array of $n$ elements down to 1 element takes at most $\log_2(n)$ comparisons.
+- **Bubble Sort & Insertion Sort $O(n^2)$**: Require nested passes comparing/shifting elements, taking up to $n \times n$ comparisons/swaps in the worst case.

 ## Solutions